dynatrace-ace-services/slo-simply-smarter/README.md

 Optional variables

-    export Deploy=ALL|SLO (default Deploy = ALL, the SLO option does not deploy the dashboards but only creates the mapping SLO with already imported dashboards) export Owner=ACE (default Owner = smarter, the owner don't need to exist as user)
+    export Deploy=ALL|SLO (default Deploy = ALL, Deploy=SLO option does not deploy the dashboards but only creates the mapping SLO with already imported dashboards) export Owner=ACE (default Owner = smarter, the owner don't need to exist as user)

 Run the script